ultrahorizon/UH-VPN-Docs/source/simple-setup.rst

     A full description of all parameters can be found on the `device creation docs page`_.

 Press submit and the device will then be created.
 You will then receive an email with a one-time passcode (OTP).
-Download the UH VPN app for your platform and enter the one time code to download the profile.
-Then you can connect and enjoy a fast, secure and private VPN connection!
+Download the UH VPN app for your platform and enter the OTP code to download the profile.
+Then you can **connect and enjoy a fast, secure and private VPN connection!**

 .. tip::
     Instructions for client apps can be found on the `clients docs page`_.